 8 x 3-hour practical kitchen classes between Thursday in week 26 to Tuesday in week 29.

-One 1500 word written report on food product concept and development
+One 1500 word report on food product concept and development.

 |Report||Individual||No||40||SILO1, SILO2, SILO3|

-One applied food and nutrition skills practical workbook (1500 word equivalent)
+Complete an applied food and nutrition skills practical workbook (1500-words equivalent)